 We are experiencing an economic crisis.
 More of us are in temporary and part-time jobs, unable to make ends meet, laboring in dangerous workplaces, and suffering exploitation by employers.
 Now more than ever we must come together with unions, community groups, and legal and health professionals to organize for safety, security, and health.
 In this fight for justice, those of us who are most vulnerable - immigrants, youth, and low wage earners - are leaders with voices that must be heard.

-MassCOSH brings together workers, unions, community groups, and health, safety and environmental activists to organize and advocate for safe, secure jobs and healthy communities throughout eastern and central Massachusetts.
+MassCOSH strives to ensure that all workers earn their living and return home alive and well.
+MassCOSH unites workers, unions and community groups with environmental and health activists, to end dangerous work conditions, to organize for safe, secure jobs, and to advocate for healthy communities.
 Through training, technical assistance and building community/labor alliances, MassCOSH mobilizes its members and develops leaders in the movement to end unsafe work conditions.
-Click here for the MassCOSH Action Agenda 2008-2010.
+Click below for the MassCOSH Strategic Plan 2013 - 2015.